Eshlyn greets you

 …

 Starting down the same path I took on my way here, my gaze ran across the large wooden banner of Xolob’s Trinkets.
 Spending the time to take a lingering look, I noticed the haphazardly painted stamp of a goblin’s face, grinning wide beneath a pile of assorted junk.
+It was a cute drawing, but the window display was an absolute mess.
+Odds and ends were stacked precariously, a contortion of old weapons, jewelry that was obviously fake, and what I swore was an entire taxidermied frog sitting on a silver plate.

 What in the hell…

-I smirked, stepping further inside.
+I smirked.
 “Depends on the prices.”

 I made a show to glance at the shelf where a rusted helmet sat next to a pile of old books, a wooden duck, and something that looked like a cursed doll.
 “Prestigious, huh?”